Buying digital music

 If I can't find a digital version of an album (usually because it's old or was released in another country), I'll occasionally buy a CD online and rip it, but that's luckily a rare occurrence.
-And as an absolute last resort for music that's completely unavailable via conventional means, there are always YouTube-to-MP3 converters...
+And as an absolute last resort for music that's completely unavailable via conventional means, there's always youtube-dl…

 If you're buying music, you need a backup strategy to make sure that you don't lose everything if a hard drive dies or your house burns down.
 Even if you're using a service that lets you re-download music that you've paid for in the past, it would be tedious to manually click on hundreds or thousands of albums.
-Backing up your computer is beyond the scope of this page, but I recommend regularly copying your data (in an encrypted state) to one or more external hard drives and also using some sort of online service.
-Google Cloud Storage gives you 5 GB of free storage and then charges $0.004 (that is, slightly less than half a cent) per GB per month at the "Coldline Storage" level.
-Amazon S3 doesn't seem to offer anything comparable at the moment, although AWS pricing is so opaque that I can't say that with much certainty.
+Backing up your computer is beyond the scope of this page, but I recommend regularly copying your data to one or more external hard drives and also using some sort of online service for disaster recovery.

 To fix up the ID3 tags (artist, title, album, etc.) on my music, I use the Picard app, which downloads metadata from MusicBrainz.
 MusicBrainz is a publicly-maintained database of music information operated by a nonprofit, sort of like a more-structured, less-mismanaged Wikipedia.